You’ve heard that you can make money blogging. And it’s true. You can. But only about 5% of bloggers earn a full-time income from their blogs.

 You make one product and keep selling it several times.
 But if it was that easy, everyone would be earning 6-figures.

-There’s lots that go into selling a product.
+There are lots that go into selling a product.
 In this post, I talk about 11 things you need to consider before launching your first info product.

 Before I go into the steps of selling your first info product, it’s best not to get overwhelmed with ‘what to sell’ when you just launched your blog or are in the very early stages of blogging.
 Stage appropriate goals are what’s going to help your blog grow.
 It’s good to have a monetization strategy in place but you need to work on nurturing and building your audience first.

 With that said, here are some steps that go into selling your first info product:

 A. You need to be able to tap into the pulse of your audience and what they need

 You need to do several things before creating your product

 - Put out a free splintered version to test response